 Have a prelit or even pre-decorated small tree and call it a day.
 Make it simple and festive.
 Get the kids to get creative and make your decorations to save money.
 It can be super fun!
 Even if it’s hard to motivate them to join in:).
 All of our stuff was in storage this Christmas, so I had my kiddos make fun decor including our fireplace to hang our stockings on!

 Hopefully, this helps you feel a little less stressed about your Christmas experience.
-And don’t forget the real meaning of the season (watch this cute video for an amazing reminder).
-In such a simple, humble way, our sweet Savior Jesus came to this earth to bring us all hope, so we can come into His presence for all eternity.
+I love the reminder this season brings on how our Savior came to this broken earth in such a simple, humble way to bring us all hope.
+Hope to invite us into His presence for all eternity.
 What a joy to reflect on!

 Don't let striving to create the perfect setting steal your joy from enjoying your loved onesClick To Tweet

 As I say this, snow is coming down for the first time for this season right now!
 So I will too try to be settled in and enjoy a simple Christmas with my family… even if it’s in our not so perfect basement suite.
-Now the question remains, when will we actually move in?
-Check out our story here.
+Check out our Christmas experience this year here.
+Now the question remains, when will we actually move in to our new home!??!?
+Check out the beginning of our story here.

-What are your fav Christmas traditions?
+What are some of your fav Christmas traditions?
 Sign up below for more simple solutions right to your email!
-Let’s do this crazy life together!:)